forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

 # Hypotheses about Nidovirales
 Hypotheses about Nidovirales are discussed.
-They extend the [page on coronaviruses](./coronavirus.md) from a subject point.
+They extend the [page on coronaviruses](./coronavirus.md) and the section [Backtracing SARS-1/2](./../index.md#backtracing-sars-cov-12) from a subject point.
 In the flavour they belong to the section [Ideas to Explore](./index.md#ideas-to-explore)

 ## Hypotheses in Short
 [in work]

 ## Relevance
-To know the evolutionary hosts is key to understand Nidovirales.
-A thorough understanding in turn can enable us to steer coronaviruses infections including SARS-CoV-2.
+To know the evolutionary hosts is helps to understand Nidovirales.
+An understanding in turn can enable us to steer coronaviruses infections including SARS-CoV-2.
 * #### Analyse & Understand
     Knowing and be able to observe the prehuman hosts is useful for research to better understand SARS-like coronaviruses:
     - Better understand transmission and evolution of SARS-like viruses.